-Limiting the criteria to CR and E species, and then making a special case for retaining species categorised as Vulnerable, Near Threatened and Least Concern, presents an inconsistent rationale. the list of species proposed for retention on schedules 5 and 8 include 74 (roughly 25%) which would not meet the new eligibility criteria, undermining the argument for changing them.
+Limiting the criteria to CR and EN species, and then making a series of ‘special cases’ for retaining selected species categorised as Vulnerable, Near Threatened and Least Concern, presents an inconsistent rationale that undermines the Red Data listing system.
+For example, the list of species proposed for retention on Schedules 5 and 8 includes 74 (roughly 25%) that would not meet the new eligibility criteria; this inconsistency surely weakens the argument for changing the criteria.

-Whilst the Eligibility Criteria appear to identify species based on their conservation status and need, the proposed changes to the Decision Criteria will limit applications that have any real conservation impact.
+Whilst the eligibility criteria appear to identify species based on their conservation status and need, the proposed changes to the decision criteria will limit applications that have any positive conservation impact.
 The suggested definition of ‘place of shelter’ for animals appears to narrow the scope for interpretation of a species’ needs to survive:

-The use of ‘permanently’ is deliberately and unnecessarily restrictive when many species use multiple sites to rest or nest, moving frequently (e.g. dormice, harvest mice) or lack clearly defined territories (e.g. hedgehogs)
+The use of the word ‘permanently’ is inappropriately restrictive given that many species depend upon multiple sites to rest or nest, moving frequently (e.g. dormice, harvest mice) or lack clearly defined territories (e.g. hedgehogs)

-The use of ‘regularly’ is unhelpful and unclear; without frequent and regular monitoring of sites, how will the regularity of the use of a site be established?
+The use of the word ‘regularly’ is unhelpful and ambiguous; without frequent and regular monitoring of sites, how will the regularity of the use of a site be established?

-We would like to formally state our joint position that the proposed changes to the eligibility and decision criteria as defined for the 7th Quinquennial Review (QQR7) for adding species to Schedules 5 and 8 of the Wildlife and Countryside Act 1981 are not fit for purpose particularly in the face of the current Biodiversity Crisis and to meet the new aims of the Environment Act and urge you to broaden these rather than making cases for exceptions.
+We would like formally to state our joint position that the proposed changes to the eligibility and decision criteria as defined for the 7th Quinquennial Review (QQR7) for adding species to Schedules 5 and 8 of the Wildlife and Countryside Act 1981 are not fit for purpose.
+If adopted these changes would inevitably weaken efforts to address the current Biodiversity Crisis and undermine the new aims of the Environment Act in England.
+We urge you to adopt a new approach that is unambiguous and supportive of efforts to reverse declines in biodiversity broaden these rather than making cases for exceptions.

 We await your response.